Not a Member?

 Clinical efficacy studies of finasteride for hair loss did not include subjects aged 65 and over.
 Based on the pharmacokinetics of finasteride 5 mg, no dosage adjustment is necessary in the geriatric patient.
 However, the efficacy of finasteride for hair loss in the elderly has not been established.

-The clinical significance of finasteride’s effect on semen characteristics for an individual male patient’s fertility is not known; consider the potential effects on semen when assessing a male with infertility.
+The clinical significance of the effect of finasteride on semen characteristics for an individual male patient's fertility is not known; consider the potential effects on semen when assessing a male with infertility.
 Finasteride may cause spermatogenesis inhibition or oligospermia, decreased sperm motility, or decreased semen volume.
 In a 52-week, randomized, double-blind, placebo-controlled study in healthy men, finasteride (5 mg PO once daily) significantly decreased total sperm count (-34.3%) compared to baseline at 26 weeks but not at 52 weeks or at the 24-week follow-up.
 Semen volume was decreased at 52 weeks for finasteride (-14.5%), but the effect was not statistically significant.
 Sperm concentration was decreased by finasteride (-7.4%) but was not significant for either drug.
-Significant reductions of 6 to 12% in sperm motility were observed during treatment.
+Significant reductions of 6% to 12% in sperm motility were observed during treatment.
 Sperm morphology was not affected.
 One subject taking finasteride had decreases in sperm count of more than 90% of baseline values at 52 weeks; partial recovery was noted at the 24-week follow-up.
-During post marketing surveillance, male infertility and/or poor seminal quality following treatment discontinuation have been reported.
+Other data obtained from the manufacturer showed 24 weeks of finasteride treatment to healthy male volunteers resulted in no clinically meaningful effects on sperm concentration, mobility, morphology, or pH; however, a median decrease in ejaculate volume of 0.6 mL (22.1%) with a concomitant reduction in total sperm per ejaculate was observed.
+These values remained within normal range and were reversible upon treatment discontinuation (average time to baseline volume, 84 weeks).
+During post marketing surveillance, male infertility and poor seminal quality following treatment discontinuation have been reported.
 It should be noted that normalization or improvement of seminal quality has also been reported after discontinuation of finasteride.

-angioedema / Rapid / Incidence not knownnew primary malignancy / Delayed / Incidence not knownteratogenesis / Delayed / Incidence not known
+new primary malignancy / Delayed / Incidence not knownbreast cancer / Delayed / Incidence not knownsuicidal ideation / Delayed / Incidence not knownangioedema / Rapid / Incidence not knownteratogenesis / Delayed / Incidence not known

-impotence (erectile dysfunction) / Delayed / Incidence not knownejaculation dysfunction / Delayed / Incidence not knowndepression / Delayed / Incidence not knowninfertility / Delayed / Incidence not known
+impotence (erectile dysfunction) / Delayed / 1.3-1.3ejaculation dysfunction / Delayed / 1.2-1.2depression / Delayed / Incidence not knowninfertility / Delayed / Incidence not known

 Saw Palmetto, Serenoa repens: (Moderate) Saw palmetto may inhibit 5 alpha-reductase, preventing the conversion of testosterone to dihydrotestosterone.
 This action is similar to the action of 5-alpha reductase inhibitors, such as dutasteride and finasteride.
 Co-use is likely to be common by patients, but the effects of co-use are not known.
 In theory, the effects could be additive, but it is not known if the added effects would be beneficial or harmful.
 Clinicians should be alert for any unusual effects if patients ingest saw palmetto supplements while taking 5-alpha reductase inhibitors.
-Soy Isoflavones: (Minor) Theoretically, because the soy isoflavones appear to inhibit type II 5-alpha-reductase, the soy isoflavones may have additive effects with other 5-alpha reductase inhibitors.
 Terazosin: (Minor) Terazosin has been reported to increase peak concentrations of finasteride by 16% and AUC by 31% when the two agents are coadministered.
 The interaction is of minor importance.

 Finasteride is a synthetic 4-aza analog of testosterone that acts as a competitive, specific inhibitor of type II 5-alpha-reductase, an intracellular enzyme that converts testosterone to the potent androgen 5-alpha-dihydrotestosterone (DHT).
 The type II 5alpha-reductase isozyme is primarily found in prostate, seminal vesicles, epididymides, and hair follicles, as well as liver.
 The type II isozyme is responsible for two-thirds of circulating DHT.
 DHT is the primary androgen that stimulates the development of prostate tissue.
 When used for the treatment of benign prostatic hyperplasia, as the enzymatic conversion from testosterone to DHT is inhibited, a desirable reduction in prostate hypertrophy is achieved, and urine flow should be improved.
 In male pattern hair loss, the balding scalp contains miniaturized hair follicles and increased amounts of DHT compared with hairy scalp.
 Finasteride decreases scalp and serum DHT concentrations, thus interrupting a key factor in the development of androgenetic alopecia in those patients genetically predisposed.
 Finasteride does not appear to affect circulating concentrations of cortisol, estradiol, prolactin, thyroid-stimulating hormone, thyroxine or cholesterol.
 Research to date also suggests that finasteride does not affect the hypothalamic-pituitary-testicular-axis.

-The mean bioavailability following a single dose of finasteride is about 63—65%; however, bioavailability is highly variable.
+The mean bioavailability following a single dose of finasteride is about 63%; however, bioavailability is highly variable (range, 34% to 108%).
+Bioavailability is not affected by food, and maximum plasma concentrations (Cmax) are attained within 1 to 2 hours post dose.